JDRF/design-system/tasks/README.md

 `gulp styles-designsystem` - Bring the design system styles specified in gulpfile.js (varies depending on environment), rename, and place in the dist folder.

-`gulp scripts-lint` - Run fabricator scripts through JS linter
+`gulp scripts-lint` - Run fabricator scripts through JS linter.

-`gulp scripts` - Run `scripts-lint`, then `gulp scripts-fabricator` and `gulp scripts-designsystem`
+`gulp scripts` - Run `scripts-lint`, then `gulp scripts-fabricator` and `gulp scripts-designsystem`.

-`gulp scripts-fabricator` - Take the src app.js/fabricator.js, rename, minify, and place files in the dist folder
+`gulp scripts-fabricator` - Take the src app.js/fabricator.js, rename, minify, and place files in the dist folder.

-`gulp scripts-designsystem` - Depending on the environment, take JS files, rename, and place files in the dist folder
+`gulp scripts-designsystem` - Depending on the environment, take JS files, rename, and place files in the dist folder.

 `gulp assemble` - What generates the wrappers and escapes the html characters for our code examples on gh-pages.
 This code is housed in separate templates in the html folder.

-`gulp serve` -
+`gulp serve` - Responsible for launching local environment and setting up watches on scripts/styles.